e-c-k-e-r/vall-e/docs/models.md

 Technically, due to how the audio embeddings are implemented, it's possible to offer "language specific" embeddings, rather than one unified IPA-based embedding + a language embedding (`lang`).
 * Such an implementation *could* in fact inference from normal text rather than IPA phonemes.

+These embeddings *could* instead be added on top of the input prompt embedding instead of serving as additional tasks (similar to injecting position embeddings), but additional experimentation is required to see if the model both can work under this and/or benefits from this.

 #### Language Embedding